leonkoech/Lunchbox.io/README.md

 - create 15 articles a month(7 private 8 public)
 - claps pays the writer.
 (10$/number of articles clapped in that month)
 - 10% of earnings from articles goes back to lunchbox.io

+### Side note

+The ui isn't looking that great.
+That is upto whoever adopts the project The backend and the front end work fine.

 ## License